Our Seller Process

 Selling a home is a sales business and you are hiring a SALES PERSON.
 We have a huge 10K person datatbase.
 We track consumer behavior to know who to contact in our database via text and phone that might be a fit for your house.
 The benefit of this is that we are proactively creating demand from sales efforts and not just marketing.

 OK, we found the perfect buyer willing to pay top dollar and negotiated great terms.
 Guess what....
 If your buyer is financing the transaction (they will be) there is still a 30 to 45 day escrow before closing.
 In that time frame the buyer is going to arrange financing, order a home inspection, probably demand excessive repairs that need to be negotiated to be reasonable, the lender will order an appraisal, and during this whole stressful time you are just hoping that the buyer performs.

 Steps 1 to 4 are my favorite part of my job.
-They are just so exciting.
-Step 5 is more than half of why you hire a top level Realtor.
-Finding a buyer and negotiating the contract is very important, but post contract negotiation is really why you want someone experienced in your corner.
+They are just so exciting and involve skillful use of tactical empathy in negotiating.
+This phase is more than half of why you hire a top level Realtor.
+Finding a buyer and negotiating the contract is very important, but post contract negotiation and KEEPING THE DEAL TOGETHER is really why you want someone experienced in your corner.

 A) Vetting the buyer

 -One question: Will this buyer actually close?
 Here is how we answer that question.
 First, talk to the buyer's agent.
 What is their story.
 Do they have a home to sell before they can buy?
 It usually pays to research that agent's listings against county records to see if their client owns a home that is currently listed or under contract.
 Find out as much about the buyer's story as possible.
 I would rather contract with a buyer that has lost a few homes in multiple offer scenarios than a buyer that is brand new to the market.
 Can they actually buy the house?
 I talk to the buyer's lender to make sure that income and assets have been verified.